 - Bloody or red jelly-like stools

 - Other signs of severe illness

 - Intussusception is a serious problem in the intestine.
-It is a medical emergency.
+It's a medical emergency.

 - It occurs when one part of the intestine slides inside another part.
 The intestine then folds into itself like a telescope.